Student Engagement – Active versus Passive Learning

 Students inactive or wandering around the room without a purpose.

-The takeaway or reflective element in these two sets of examples is readily apparent.
+The takeaway or reflective element in these two lists of active and passive learning examples is readily apparent.
 Teachers should engage substantial thought on active student engagement during their lesson planning.
 The following basic question may be reflectively asked during that part of the pedagogical planning process: "How can I increase active student engagement and its accountability during this lesson?"

 Active Learning is Key to Student Outcomes